inexorgame-obsolete/wiki-mirror/Coding-Standards.md

 ## Includes

-Includes within Inexor should be relatve to source:
+Includes within Inexor should be relative to source:

   ```
   #include "rpc/rpc.h"